Sign in Agent Mode

 In addition to that, though somewhat tedious, the implementation of any data you want is a feature of SentinelOne Singularity AI SIEM, and also the option to analyze that via Purple AI to some degree.
 Additionally, the existence of a large catalog of native integrations is valuable.

-Overall, I would assess the overall security posture after implementing SentinelOne Singularity AI SIEM as significantly better.
+Overall, I would assess the overall security posture after implementing SentinelOne Singularity AI SIEM as significantly improved.
 We finally have visibility into things that were never visible before.
 When talking to new customers and onboarding them, it is always apparent that there are so many things in their environment that they never even really knew about and had no visibility into.
 They previously needed to go through obscure, hard-to-use, and weird tooling to potentially access this information.
 Having all of that in SentinelOne Singularity AI SIEM makes it so much easier.

 What needs improvement?